Venomous snakes in the United States include pit vipers (rattlesnakes, copperheads, and cottonmouths) and coral snakes.

 Hospitalization for observation for bites with envenomation

 Envenomation is recognized by the development of characteristic symptoms.
-People who are bitten by a poisonous snake are generally kept in the hospital for observation for 6 to 8 hours to see if any symptoms develop.
+People who are bitten by a venomous snake are generally kept in the hospital for observation for 6 to 8 hours to see if any symptoms develop.
 Doctors do various tests to assess the effects of the venom.

 Treatment of Snakebites

 Bitten arm or leg is positioned at or above heart level and immobilized and constricting clothing and jewelery are removed

 First aid can be helpful before medical help arrives.
 People bitten by a poisonous snake should be moved beyond the snake’s striking distance, kept as calm and still as possible, and taken to the nearest medical facility immediately.

 The bitten limb should be loosely immobilized and kept positioned at about heart level or above.
 Rings, watches, and tight clothing should be removed from the area of the bite.
 Alcohol and caffeine should be avoided.
 Tourniquets, ice packs, and cutting the bite open are not recommended because they are potentially harmful.
 Applying suction to remove venom does not work.

 If no venom was injected, treatment is the same as for any puncture wound Wounds Cuts or tears in tissue (lacerations), scrapes (abrasions), and puncture wounds can be caused by bites or by other mechanisms.
 Wounds that are not caused by bites and are clean and relatively... read more .